Aspiring computer programmers should start early, says 14-year-old entrepreneur Jordan Casey

 If you could meet one person you admire, who would it be?

-Have a look at the full programme for details.
+Have a look at the full program for details.

 Jordan Casey is a 14-year-old, self-taught computer programmer and entrepreneur from Waterford, Ireland.